AndrewBuck/cosmic/README.txt

 Finally, populate the database tables containing the catalog data.
-See below for instructions on how to do that and then return here before launching the server.
+See below for instructions on how to do that for individual catalogs if you only want specific ones.
+If you want to install all of the catalogs you can run the helper script:

+./import_all.sh